-Safe & Healthy presented on the 16th November at the Pan Pacific in Melbourne using case studies from our onsite partners to share strategies on managing Sleep & Fatigue.
+Safe & Healthy presented at the Pan Pacific in Melbourne using case studies from our onsite partners to share strategies on managing Sleep & Fatigue.
 Thanks to everyone who engaged and asked questions on how we have helped identify and treat Sleep & Fatigue.

 As we mentioned you have to gather data first to understand where to focus your efforts, you can save the below images and print them for your own use.

 Epworth Sleepiness Scale (ESS) – A measure of Daytime sleepiness, used to investigate if fatigue is a problem onsite.
 Being mindful that this is a subjective exam and can be easily hacked.

 Any score > 10 points should be followed up with your provider network offering diagnosis and treatment pathways for employees.
 If you would like to discuss please contact firstname.lastname@example.org who is our Wellness co-ordinator at Safe & Healthy.[btx_image image_id=”1058″ link=”/” position=”center” on_click=”none”][/btx_image]

 We also discussed Obstructive Sleep Apnoea (OSA) as a major risk factor which contributes to Sleep & Fatigue onsite.
 Below is the STOP-BANG which is an objective measure of the risk of this condition.
 Traditionally health practitioners think of the obese older man who snores as having OSA, Safe & Healthy have a national network of sleep health practitioners and this thought needs to change.
 We are seeing a higher number of younger people, females and normal weight individuals with this condition.
 Keep an eye out for the symptoms:

 - Fatigue and morning fogginess